-The Union proposes that the contract be recognized as gender-neutral, i.e. change any reference to he/him/his, etc. to employee.
+The Union proposes that The parties agree that the contract be recognized as gender-neutral, i.e. change any reference to he/him/his, etc. to employee.

-1.04 HUMAN RIGHTS ACT CODE
+1.04 HUMAN RIGHTS CODE

-The parties hereto subscribe to the principles of the Human Rights Act Code of British Columbia and agree to uphold these principles.
+The parties hereto subscribe to the principles of the Human Rights Code of British Columbia and agree to uphold these principles.